vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 - [ ] Refactor `Distribution` in `MetricValue` to subsume `AggregatedHistogram` and `Sketch` (refactoring of `MetricValue`, updating components to use new `Distribution` variant, updating Protocol Buffers/Vector conversion code)

+## Future Improvements

+- Currently, aggregation temporality (i.e. `MetricKind`) is defined at a level above the metric type (`MetricValue`) which leads to all metric handling logic having to consider aggregation temporality for all metric types, even if some metric types have no possible way to aggregate.

+  It would interesting to explore moving to a model where aggregation temporality is defined at the metric type level, mirroring how OpenTelemetry approaches this.
+Doing so could allow us to essentially make it impossible to construct metrics with a competing/invalid combination of type and aggregation temporality.